 |Snap Package||See note||See note|

-When a platform version reaches end-of-life as defined by the platform owner, PowerShell Core will also cease to provide support for that platform version.
+When a platform version reaches end-of-life as defined by the platform owner, PowerShell Core will also cease to support that platform version.
 Previously released packages will remain available for customers needing access but formal support and updates of any kind will no longer be provided.

-|OS||Version||End of Life|
+|Platform||Version||End of Life|

 Notes on licensing